tr1s/tris-webpack-boilerplate/README.md

 ### Favicon generation

-This is a great plugin that generations every single icon you'll ever need based off one image source.
+This is a great plugin that generates every single icon you'll ever need based off one image source.
 In my `src/images/` folder I have a `tris-package.svg` that I input into the [favicons-webpack-plugin](https://github.com/jantimon/favicons-webpack-plugin).

 It will generate icons for apple, android, chrome, firefox, twitter, windows, you name it.
-It will generate each in all different sizes and import them directly into your website head where they belong.
+It will generate each icon in all different sizes and import them directly into your website head where they belong.
 Twitter and windows are set to false but default, so I changed them to true just to cover all the bases just in-case.

-Note: this dramatically increases the build time.
+__Note: this dramatically increases the build time.
 Which is understandable considering how much it is doing under the hood and how much time it is saving you in the long run.
-Don't be surprised if your `npm run build` takes 20 seconds longer than usual.
+Don't be surprised if your `npm run build` takes 20 seconds longer than usual.__

 ```js
 /* webpack.prod.js */